-This was an unprecedented event in the annals of the Brâhma-Samaj.
-Formerly there had existed the Brâhma-Samaj only, now the Brâhma Dharma came into existence.
-There can be no Dharma without Brahma, nor can Brahma be obtained without Dharma.
-Dharma and Brahma are inseparably connected.
-Having realised this close connection, we embraced the Brâhma Dharma, and thereby became Brâhmas, thus justifying the existence of the Brâhma-Samaj.
-Within the month of Pausha 1767 (A.D.
-1845) five hundred persons took the vows and were enrolled as Brâhmas.
+the Bråhma Samåj.
+Formerly there had existed the Bråhma Samåj only, now Brâhma Dharma came into existence.
+There can be no religion without Brahma, nor can Brahma be obtained without religion.
+Religion and Brahma are inseparably connected.
+Having realised this close connection, we embraced the Brahma religion, and thereby became Brâhmas, thus justifying the existence of the Brâhma Samaj.
+Within the month of Pausha, 1767, five hundred persons took the vows and were enrolled as Brâhmas.
 In those days there was a wonderful brotherly feeling between one Brâhma and another, such as is rarely met with even amongst brothers.
-I was overjoyed to see such mutual affection among the Brâhmas.
-I thought to myself it would be a good thing if one could organise a festival for them every December in some open place outside the town.
+I was overjoyed to see such mutual affection on the part of the Bråhmas.
+I thought to myself it would be a good thing if one could organize a mela for them every Pausha, in some open place outside the town.
 There all might improve themselves by meeting and promoting the growth of friendly intercourse, and interchanging ideas on the subject of religion.
-With this object in view I invited them all to my garden-house at Goriti, opposite Palta, on the 7th of Pausha1 1767 (A.D.
-1845).

-I engaged eight or nine boats and took over all the Brâhmas to this garden from Calcutta.
-This was the occasion of a great Brâhma festival, where their goodwill, affection, and enthusiasm had full play.
-In the early morning, with the rising of the sun, we raised a pæan of praise to Brahma; and sitting in the shade of a tree adorned with fruit and flowers, we delighted and sanctified ourselves by worshipping God with all our heart.
-At the conclusion of the service Rakhaldas Haldar proposed that: "It is fit and proper that Brahmas should discard the sacred thread.
+With this object in view I invited them all to my gardenhouse at Goriti, opposite Palta, on the 7th of Pausha, 1767.
+I engaged eight or nine boats and took over all the Brålimas to this garden from Calcutta.
+This was the occasion of a great Brahma festival, where their goodwill, affection and enthusiasm had full play.
+In the early morning, with the rising of the sun, we raised a prean of praise to Brahma, and sitting in the shade of a tree adorned with fruit and flowers, we delighted and sanctified ourselves by worshipping God with all our heart.
+At the conclusion of the service Rakhaldas Haldar proposed that, "it is fit and proper that Bråhmas should discard the sacred thread.
 As we have all become worshippers of the one and only God, it is better not to have any caste-distinctions.
-The Sikh community, worshippers of Alakh Niranjan,2 having all become one nation by giving up caste and adopting the surname of "Singh," obtained such strength of
+The Sikh community, worshippers of Alakh Niranjan, having all become one nation by giving up caste and adopting the surname of "Singh" obtained such strength of unity, that defeating such a dauntless Badshah of Delhi as Aurangzebe himself, they founded an independent kingdom."
+When Rakhaldas Haldar's father heard of his son's proposal to renounce the sacred thread, he immediately tried to stab himself in the heart with a knife.

+[30]

+CHAPTER X.